modm-io/modm/TESTING.md

 ## Continous Integration

-xpcc on Github uses TravisCI for CI.
+modm on Github uses TravisCI for CI.
 A set of test jobs is run with every commit.
 These include release tests and unit tests.

 ## Release Test

-xpcc covers many different platforms and a huge number of chips.
+modm covers many different platforms and a huge number of chips.
 To make sure that at the code at least compiles for all platforms a TravisCI test job is in place as part of the Continous Integration.
 This only tests compiling on the TravisCI Linux virtual machine.
 Compiling may fail with different compilers and on different hosts.

 To check if simple programs compile for a large set of microcontrollers call

 	$ scons check=devices

-The test programs that are compiled are located in `xpcc/release/tests` and differ for each platform.
+The test programs that are compiled are located in `modm/release/tests` and differ for each platform.

-To compile all examples from `xpcc/examples`, run
+To compile all examples from `modm/examples`, run

 	$ scons check=examples